SmartTokenLabs/TokenScript/README.md

 TokenScript builds the front end logic of a token dapp with the smart contract on the backend.

-A TokenScript file contains a token's business logic, token UI rendering and program interface, signed by the token's modeller to prevent tampering and phising.
+A TokenScript file contains a token's business logic, token UI rendering and program interface, signed by the token's modeller.

 ## Don't we already have a front-end for tokens?